samfeldstein/personal-site-astro/src/content/blog/dance.md

 I've been dancing West Coast Swing for about five months now.
 I started in I think June in New Orleans, but then I spent August at home and there's no WCS in Des Moines, so I didn't take it up again until October when I rented a place in Boulder.
 By that time I was in dire need of a refresher.

 So I'm learning.
-And when I learn a thing, it helps me to try and **figure out what the thing *actually is.*** I've written about this before in a post called [What Is Rain](../what-is-rain/), though I'm not sure how well I articulated it there.
-But basically what you do is try to cut to the core of an idea and identify the fundamental structure or process underlying it.
+And when I learn a thing, **it helps me to try and figure out what the thing *actually is.*** I've written about this before in a post called [What Is Rain](../what-is-rain/).
+Basically what you do is try to cut to the core of an idea and identify the fundamental structure or process underlying it.
 In that other piece the example was, *What is a car?* And the answer (taken from my poetry professor) was, *A car is a chair with four wheels.*

-I hope that doesn't make this look like a reductive process; it should be just the opposite.
-What we're trying to do is capture the totality of an idea in a single definition.
-If we're doing it right, **the definition will appear unconventional but ring true**.
+**The goal is to understand the thing intuitively.**

-Although, now that I'm thinking about it, that's impossible.
-You can't "capture" an idea any more than you can "capture" a cloud.
-So we're not capturing the idea.
-We're building the key.
-The definition is the key to the door to the room, and in the room is the idea.
+We're not capturing the idea.
+We're building the key. **The definition is the key** to the door to the room, and in the room is the idea.

 In other words, **you try to see the forest for the trees**.